Should You Make the Switch to SuccessFactors Onboarding 2.0?

 - External user type isn’t picked up in the standard sync to SuccessFactors Learning, so learning items aren’t available until the onboardee’s start date.

-- No migration tools currently available for Onboarding 1.0 to 2.0, requires new build.
+- No migration tools available for Onboarding 1.0 to 2.0, requires new build.
+Migration expected in a future release but no date as yet.

-- As for Onboarding 1.0, currently no support for Contingent Workforce Management.
+- As for Onboarding 1.0, currently no support for Contingent Workforce Management, or management of any staff types who have specific data requirements, e.g. volunteers, contractors.

 - Limited email notification functionality and loss of workflow ability for equipment tasks.

-However, if your Employee Central configuration is already bedded down and working for you, then Onboarding 2.0 can leverage off your existing solution to improve the end-user experience - both internally and externally.
-Particularly if you're not trying to recreate numerous complex processes, and already have plans to implement People Analytics, then put Onboarding 2.0 on your near-future radar.
+If your Employee Central configuration is already bedded down and working for you, then Onboarding 2.0 can leverage off your existing solution to improve the end-user experience - both internally and externally.
+Particularly if you're not trying to recreate numerous complex processes then put Onboarding 2.0 on your near-future radar.
+Note: Onboarding 2.0 can be implemented with a non-SuccessFactors HRIS or ATS integration.

 If you’re about to start an implementation then I wouldn’t even consider Onboarding 1.0, you will be provisioned with 2.0 by default and that is SAP’s direction forward.
 Would you buy Apple’s iPad from 2 releases ago, or would you buy the latest version, knowing that it’s been updated and built with the latest technology?